Skip to Content

 • Calculate your real costs: Use online calculators to see how much you'll pay with minimum payments versus the advertised APR.
 Many issuers provide these tools in their online account portals.

-• Monitor rate changes: Set up account alerts for APR changes and review statements monthly for any rate increases.
-Variable APR changes tied to an index don’t require 45‑day advance notice, so vigilance is essential.
+• Monitor rate changes: Set up account alerts for APR changes and make it a habit to read your credit card statement carefully each month to spot any rate increases.
+Since variable APR changes tied to an index don’t require a 45-day advance notice, this vigilance is essential.

-Use 0% intro offers strategically: If you need to carry a balance, apply for 0% promotional APR cards before making large purchases.
-True 0% APR (not deferred interest) can save hundreds compared to standard rates.
+• Use 0% intro offers strategically: If you need to carry a balance, apply for cards with promotional 0% APR before making large purchases.
+For those who consistently carry a balance, exploring dedicated low interest Credit Cards can also provide long-term savings compared to standard high-rate cards.

 • Do the balance transfer math: Calculate the total cost of balance transfers, including fees and post-promotional rates.
 A 3% transfer fee plus a post‑promotional APR often in the 20%–30% variable range after 18 months might cost more than keeping your current 18.99% rate.